Late Fees for Vehicle Registration Renewals in North Carolina Are Still Surprising Drivers

 Late Fees for Expired Registrations

-If the vehicle registration has been expired for less than one month, a late fee of $15 will be charged.
+If the vehicle registration expires and has been expired for less than one month, a late fee of $15 will be charged.
 If the license plate sticker reads "01/18," you will be charged this fee if you renew during February.

 If the registration has been expired for one month, but less than two months, a late fee of $20 will be charged.
 If the license plate sticker reads "01/18," you will be charged this fee if you renew during March.